360VOTS: Visual Object Tracking and Segmentation in Omnidirectional Videos: Experiments

-We adhered to a similar training scheme of the original XMem\cite{xmem} to retrain the weights of the XMem network.
-We first utilized its initialized weights that were pre-trained on static images and BL30K dataset\cite{bl30k}, and then we directly performed the main training stage on the combination of our 360VOS training set, YouTubeVOS\cite{ytvos2018} and DAVIS\cite{davis2017}.
-To reduce memory cost while learning details on the high-resolution 360$\degree$ images of 360VOS, we downsampled each frame from 4K resolution to 720p (i.e., 1440$\times$720) for training.
-During training, all training frames were randomly cropped to $512 \times 512$.
-We employed bootstrapped cross entropy loss and dice loss functions to optimize the model.
-The optimizer we used is AdamW while the learning rate is set to 1e-5 with a weight decay rate of 0.05.
-The retraining process lasted around 3.5 days, involving 100K iterations with a batch size of 8 on 4 RTX3090 GPUs.

 \textbf{Performance on 360VOS.} In each testing sequence, the mask was initialized on the first frame, and all trackers subsequently inferred masks for the following frames.
 According to the quantitative results reported in Table~\ref{tab:vostrackers}, memory-based methods such as STCN\cite{stcn}, XMem\cite{xmem}, and XMem++\cite{xmem2} outperform other existing trackers when dealing with omnidirectional scenes.
-Particularly, XMem++~\cite{xmem2} achieve the top performance among the 16 existing trackers, with scores of 0.579, 0.692, 0.570, and 0.687 in terms of $\mathcal{J}$, $\mathcal{F}$, $\mathcal{J}_{\text{sphere}}$, and $\mathcal{F}_{\text{sphere}}$, respectively.
-By leveraging the 360VOS data knowledge, the \textit{retrained baseline} XMem$^\star$ still show a noticeable improvement of 1.7\%, 1.1\%, 1.4\%, and 1.2\% compared to XMem++\cite{xmem2} in terms of $\mathcal{J}$, $\mathcal{F}$, $\mathcal{J}_{\text{sphere}}$, and $\mathcal{F}_{\text{sphere}}$.
-With our proposed framework, both XMem-360 and XMem-360$^\star$ demonstrate significant improvements over all other trackers.
-Notably, XMem-360$^\star$ and XMem$^\star$ achieve slightly better performance than XMem-360 and XMem, respectively, which present the effectiveness of the 360VOS training set in addressing the intricate appearance variance of tracking targets in 360VOS tasks, as exemplified in Figure~\ref{fig:vos_result}.
+Particularly, XMem++~\cite{xmem2} achieve the top performance among the 16 existing trackers, with scores of 0.579, 0.692, 0.570, and 0.687 in terms of $\mathcal{J}$, $\mathcal{F}$, $\mathcal{J}_{\text{sphere}}$, and $\mathcal{F}_{\text{sphere}}$, respectively. { With our proposed framework, both XMem-360 and XMem-360$^\star$ demonstrate significant improvements over all other trackers.
+The visualized results are presented in Figure~\ref{fig:vos_result}. }